Joaoffg/ELM/README.md

 Pretraining data was preprocessed to eliminate chunks of text with less than 25 tokens.

 # Model training
-Training scripts are provided in the GitHub repository.
+Training scripts are provided in the GitHub repository, inspired by https://github.com/tloen/alpaca-lora.
 All models were trained for three epochs in the EUR datasets.
 Fine tuning LoRA parameters are available in the fine-tuning scripts.

 We trained our own EUR SentencePiece tokenizer based on the EUR pretraining data.